arnstran/CHKP-AWS_ASG/README.md

 Notes:
 - Management server communicate with gateways over public IPs
-- Tested with terraform version 0.11
+- Tested with terraform version 0.11 (0.12 probably needs 'terraform 0.12upgrade')

 Run:
 Before you run the templates, terraform.tfvars needs to be updated.
 At least SICKey, pwd_hash and public_key_path.